astrocatalogs/tidaldisruptions/SCHEMA.md

 ]
 ```

-where in this example we have two different redshift values quoted from three different sources, where two of the sources agree with one another, and the third source actually refers to the redshift of the host galaxy rather than the supernova.
+where in this example we have two different redshift values quoted from three different sources, where two of the sources agree with one another, and the third source actually refers to the redshift of the host galaxy rather than the TDE.
 Note that all the numerical quantities are stored as strings instead of as numbers, the OSC's policy is to store the data with exactly the same number of significant digits as the sources that provide them, and storing the importing the data as floating point numbers can often introduce small floating-point errors that we wish to avoid.

 Data quantities have five standard fields: